 Jim has worked his magic at Camp Ernst since 1997.
 Prior to that he was a carpenter at a local winery.
 Jim enjoys working outside and can often be found cutting down trees, chopping wood, and keeping camp neat and tidy.
 His favorite part of his job is teaching the crew how to build things.
 Over the years they have built trash can sheds, fences, picnic tables, friendship benches, Adirondack chairs, and much more.
 His favorite place at camp is the swimming hole at Gunpowder Creek and he enjoys reading, bicycling, hiking, and ice skating.

 Jake was a camper at Camp Ernst and worked as a counselor in 2007.
 He graduated from the Ohio State University, moved to California to work at YMCA Camp Whittle, then spent several years as a professional public speaker before coming back to camp to work full time at Camp Ernst in 2017.
 Jake loves being around the horses and has a keen eye for making sure activity areas are safe.
 In the summer he takes the lead on ensuring our two pools are running to keep all the campers and staff cool.
 One of his favorite movies is “A League of their Own” so be sure to remind him frequently, “There’s no crying in baseball!”

 Derrick started working at Camp Ernst in 2019.
 His role as head of the property team is to make sure that all the parts and pieces of the 50 buildings and numerous program and natural areas are always looking good and in working order.
 Derrick enjoys all the people he encounters at camp as well as the challenge of juggling multiple projects.
-He lives in Ft Thomas with his family and has played basketball his whole life.
+He lives in Ft Thomas with his family (including new baby Lyric!) and has played basketball his whole life.
 He is fully-dedicated to University of Kentucky sports so be sure to try out your best Wildcat trivia on him.